How to Declare Variables

 c++11

 In C++ every variable has its own type.
-There are built-in types such as int
+There are built-in types such as int, float, and bool and standard library types such as std::string, std::map, and std::vector.

 You can also declare your own types.
 The type of a variable cannot change